 There are up to 512 VLAN groups to provide configuration.
 While VLAN Operation Mode is changed to 802.1Q VLAN, all ports on the switch belong to default VLAN group which VID is 1.
-Do not delete the default VLAN group.
+The default VLAN group can't be deleted.